Property Advice

+Suburbs are constantly experiencing change.
+There are the subtle negatives: a new pothole, a traffic light that stops working, more fallen leaves and trash, and so on.
 On the other hand, positive new developments and infrastructure are more noticeable and impactful.

 There are also generational changes; particularly those made by an influx of younger generations who upgrade older homes to more contemporary designs, often bringing new value to properties in a suburb.
-Younger generations that move into generational-owned homes, also change the landscape in significant ways.
+Younger generations that move into generation-owned homes, also change the landscape in significant ways.

 The point is that while aesthetics and aura play a crucial role in the desirability of a suburb, co-existence and the manner in which we engage with our neighbours is equally as important as observing our environment, its layout, conveniences, and social events.
 Together these enhance lifestyles and can unite a community.
-And, with the addition of community WhatsApp groups, more residents have become engaged with one another and can rally to drum up support for suburb improvements, or even barter services among themselves.
+And, with the addition of community WhatsApp groups, more residents are engaged with one another and can rally to drum up support for suburb improvements, or even barter services among themselves.

 The Covid crisis played a part in alerting residents to the importance of harmonious co-existence.
 We live in a diverse, multi-cultural environment, and if embraced, we can all learn how to be more tolerant of one another.
 What that has to do with your suburb is important in terms of the type of new property owners it will attract.
 For example, people enjoy living close to their places of worship or schools attended by their children.
 When we understand those preferences and can honour one another’s choices, it makes for harmonious living, which is also good for the attractiveness of properties in the suburb.